We Know Who Hailey Baldwin's Bridesmaids Are

-Hailey Baldwin, the latest Hollywood youth to get engaged, has apparently chosen her bridesmaids!
+Hailey Baldwin, Hollywood's latest 24-year-old bride (right behind Ariana Grande), has apparently chosen her bridesmaids!
 Her aunt Kim Basinger told Us Weekly that Alaia Baldwin and Ireland Baldwin, both members of the Baldwin empire, will be in the wedding party.

 "Alaia and Ireland, they’re in the wedding," Basinger said.
 "So believe me, I just—it’s cool!
 I think it’s sweet.
 It’s a very sweet thing."